pdimens/harpy/Modules/Simulate/simulate-variants.md

 | `--max-copy` |  `-y` | integer | 10 | Maximum number of copies |
 | `--min-size` | `-m` | integer |  1000 | Minimum cnv size (bp) |

-The ratio parameters special meanings when setting the value to either `0` or `9999` :
+The ratio parameters have special meanings when setting the value to either `0` or `9999` :

 {.compact}
 | ratio | `0` meaning | `9999` meaning   |